Nightmare Fuel: Not Always Right

 - This guy here, who claims he is late for performing an important surgery.
 Pray he was just saying that to get them to hurry up.
 If not... pray he was fired from his job.

 - This woman gives off some... uncomfortable implications considering that she not only believes that there are helicopters in her veins that make electric things she touches stop working but the fact that those things actually stop working when she uses them.

 - After failing to have her mother's (healthy, living) dogs cremated, who says this customer didn't just kill the dogs herself afterwards?

-- Did this girl, who was using two cell phones while driving a car, survive after the car is hit?
+- Did this girl, who was juggling two cell phones while driving a car, survive after the car is hit?
+Presumably not.